Balbader/42_Born2BeRoot/README.md

 > NOTE: <br>
 > Make sure to select `swap area` for the `use as:` option<br>
 > For the `var--log` LVM, select `Ext4 journaling file system` and <br>as its `Mount point option` select `enter manually` and enter: `/var/log`

+### 3.6 - Finishing the Patitioning pro

+70. Select `Finish partitioning and write changes to disks`
+71. Select `Yes` to `Write the changes to disks?`
+72. Select `No` for `Scanextra installation media ?`
+73. Select your country
+74. Select `deb.debian.org` in the Debian archive mirror menu
+75. Leave the `proxy information` blanc
+76. Select `No` for `participating in the survey`
+77. In the `Choose software to install` , make sure to unselect `SSH server` and `Standard system utilities` then click `Continue`
+78. Select `Yes` for `Install the GRUB boot loader to your primary drive ?`
+79. Select the `/dev/sda` option and click `Continue`
+80. Select `Continue` for `Installation complete`

 ## Part 4 - Configuration of Your VM - Part 1